thomasbell1985/webserver-provisioning/readme.md

 ## Security

 By default the build.sh will disable strict host checking when executing the ansible command.
 This will ensure you won't need to manually add the hosts to your known_hosts file.

 If you wish to run with host checking, then you can run each step independently and manually add the host to your known hosts before executing the ansible playbook.

+## TODO:

+1. Add application load balancer to balance traffic to instances
+1. Add autoscaling group